smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Setting the Navigation Destination/index.md

 let observerId = sdlManager.permissionManager.addObserver(forRPCs: [SDLRPCFunctionName.sendLocation.rawValue.rawValue], groupType: .any, withHandler: { (allChanges, groupStatus) in
     // This handler will be called whenever the permission status changes guard groupStatus == .allowed else {
-        // Your app does not have permission to send the `SendLocation` request for its current HMI level return
+        // Your app does not have permission to send the `SDLSendLocation` request for its current HMI level return
     }

-    // Your app has permission to send the `SendLocation` request for its current HMI level })
+    // Your app has permission to send the `SDLSendLocation` request for its current HMI level })
 ```
 !@